agentolek/Register-Simulator/README.md

 - myself
 - I
 for all of their hard work.

-And Mateusz Guliński, for his mental support through these trying times.
+And not Mateusz Guliński, for his mental support through these trying times.

 ## Project status
 In development.